abhagupta/kairos-face-detection/README.md

 If matched, you will get a response of 'success', otherwise failure.

+Right now, the only people it will match against are, "Brad","Bradley","Julia","Tom"  .
+Brad Pitt, Bradley Cooper, Julia Roberts, Tom Cruise

 ## Usage

 - This project can be used to match the face for identification for controlling home lock system.